 - Start investing from €50.
 And there are no limits to how much you can contribute!

 - No entry or exit fees.
-You pay a 1% annual fee to use the service.
+You pay an annual fee to use the service.

 - Fractional shares.
 This means that all your money is invested.
 There’s no cash sitting on an account that isn't working for you.

 - Safety.
-Through our partner NNEK, your investments are secure and regulated by the Dutch financial authorities.
+NNEK manages your investments.
+Through them, your investments are secure and regulated by the Dutch financial authorities.
 You are also protected by the European investor protection scheme.

 Closing Ben's retirement gap with Curvo